Homemade Sanitizer Spray: Cleaning Toys Naturally

 Category: Ripples Hits: 3

-This homemade sanitizer spray is what I use for everyday cleaning and sanitizing so we keep a big bottle on hand.
-It’s natural, safe, and works very well!
+This homemade sanitizer spray is what I use as a DIY disinfectant and everyday cleaner so we keep a big bottle on hand.
+It’s natural, safe, and it works.

 Before I had children I was a preschool teacher.
 It was one of my favorite jobs because I was able to spend all day teaching and playing with a wonderful group of kids.